Deafheaven: New Bermuda, Ordinary Corrupt Human Love and 10 Years Gone (2015–2020)

-In July 2015, Deafheaven began teasing their third studio album for a possible October 2015 release through Epitaph Records' sister label Anti- with a short video featuring new music clips, studio footage and views of a rocky coastline.
-On July 28, 2015, the band announced their third studio album, titled New Bermuda, which was released on October 2, 2015, through Anti-.
+In July 2015, Deafheaven teased their third studio album for a possible October 2015 release through Epitaph Records' sister label Anti-, with a short video featuring new music clips, studio footage, and views of a rocky coastline.
+On July 28, 2015, the band announced their third studio album, New Bermuda, released on October 2, 2015, through Anti-.
 New Bermuda was named the 12th best album of the year in 2015 Spin magazine.

 The band started working on the follow-up to New Bermuda in January 2018, when they announced they were in the studio working on a new album, scheduled for release later in the year.
-On April 17, 2018, the band released "Honeycomb", the lead single to their fourth studio album Ordinary Corrupt Human Love.
-On June 12, 2018, a new track from the new album titled "Canary Yellow" was released.
+On April 17, 2018, the band released "Honeycomb", the lead single to their fourth studio album, Ordinary Corrupt Human Love.
+On June 12, 2018, a new track from the new album, titled "Canary Yellow", was released.
 The album was released on July 13, 2018 through Anti-.
 It received widespread acclaim from critics.

-On December 7 it was announced that the single "Honeycomb" was nominated for a Grammy Award for Best Metal Performance.
+On December 7, it was announced that "Honeycomb" was nominated for a Grammy Award for Best Metal Performance.

 The band released a B-side from their fourth album, "Black Brick", on February 27, 2019.
-The band released a 10-year commemorative live-in-studio record, called 10 Years Gone, on December 4, 2020.
+The band released a 10-year commemorative live-in-studio record, 10 Years Gone, on December 4, 2020.
 The release notes of the record stated that the band was "thankful [they] were able to do this project and that fans have stuck with [them] as [they] make new music for 2021," hinting at an upcoming studio album.